osmandapp/web/main/docs/user/plugins/trip-recording.md

 - **Logging interval** (*Android/iOS*).
 This setting controls how often the app requests data from the GPS sensor to mark new points on your track.
 Adjusting the interval allows you to balance between track detail and battery usage.
 A shorter interval will result in more detailed tracks but higher battery consumption, while a longer interval conserves battery but reduces track accuracy.
 - **Line icon** (*Android*).
 Tap this icon to access the [Track Appearance options](../map/tracks/appearance.md).
 Here, you can customize how your track appears on the map, including line color, thickness, and style.
 Once you save a track with a customized appearance, these settings will be retained for future recordings, ensuring consistency every time you view or re-enable the track.
 - **Settings menu** (*Android*).
 Access this menu to fine-tune your recording preferences.
 For a detailed overview, refer to the [Trip Recording Settings](#recording-settings) section.
 - **Remember my choice** (*iOS*).
-When enabled, this feature allows track recordings to start automatically without prompting for additional settings or confirmation.
-However, if you wish to modify your recording options before starting a new track, you'll need to restart the Trip Recording plugin to make the settings menu reappear.
+When enabled, track recording starts automatically, without prompting for additional settings or confirmation.
+If you want to change the recording settings before starting a new track, restart the Trip Recording plugin to make the settings menu reappear.

 ### Launcher (Android)